iokinai/reflection/README.md

 ## RESTRICTIONS: WORKS ONLY FOR STATIC VARIABLES, FOR NOW ONLY FOR NON-STATIC METHODS AND ONLY WITH METHODS INSIDE THE DECORATED WITH `#[call_function]` IMPL BLOCK

+Note: for ref arguments, pass the value without `&`

 In order to call a method in runtime by name, add the `#[call_function]` macro to an `impl` block.
 (Note: to an `IMPL` block, not the struct itself), and then use `call!` macro to call a function:

 ```rust